Criticism of the government response to Hurricane Katrina: Presidential role

 Early Tuesday morning, August 30, a day after the hurricane struck, President Bush attended a V-J Day commemoration ceremony at Coronado, California, while looking over the situation with his aides and cabinet officials.
 24 hours before the ceremony, storm surges began overwhelming levees and floodwalls protecting the city of New Orleans, greatly exacerbating the minimal damage from rainfall and wind when the hurricane itself veered to the East and avoided a direct hit on New Orleans.
 Initial reports of leaked video footage of top-level briefings held before the storm claimed that this video contradicted Bush's earlier statements that no one anticipated the breach of the levees.
 Transcripts revealed that Bush was warned that the levees may overflow, as were Governor Blanco and Mayor Nagin.
-The warning to Bush only addressed the levees being overrun by water, however, not breaking or developing holes, which is the Army Corps of Engineers' definition of a breach.

-Bush was criticized for not returning to Washington, D.C. from his vacation in Texas until after Wednesday afternoon, more than a day after the hurricane hit on Monday.
-On the morning of August 28, the president telephoned Mayor Nagin to "plead" for a mandatory evacuation of New Orleans, and Nagin and Gov. Blanco decided to evacuate the city in response to that request.
-Blanco told reporters the President had called and spoken with her (but not Nagin) before the press conference.
+Bush was criticised for not returning to Washington, D.C. from his vacation in Texas until after Wednesday afternoon, more than a day after the hurricane hit on Monday.
+On the morning of August 28, the president telephoned Mayor Nagin to "plead" for a mandatory evacuation of New Orleans.
+Nagin and Governor Blanco decided to evacuate the city in response to that request.

 Bush flew over the devastated area in Air Force One as he traveled from Texas back to Washington, D.C., and subsequently visited the Gulf Coast on Friday and was briefed on Hurricane Katrina.
 Turning to his aides during the flyover, Bush remarked, "It's totally wiped out.
 It's devastating, it's got to be doubly devastating on the ground."
 Later, in a televised address from the White House, he said, "We're dealing with one of the worst national disasters in our nation's history."